quehole/szh-selfbot/README.md

-## szh-selfbot.
+## SZH SELFBOT
-This project demonstrates the usage of a Discord selfbot using discord.js-selfbot-v13 library.
+This is a project that demonstrates the usage of a Discord selfbot using discord.js-selfbot-v13 library.
 It includes various commands such as fetching cryptocurrency prices, checking user balances, sending messages with custom styles, and more.

 # Setup Instructions: